barkinet/docs-4/_docs_using-snyk/10_troubleshooting.md

    snyk auth <your token>
    ```

-3. If you are still having problems after upgrading and authenticating send an email to [support@snyk.io](mailto:support@snyk.io) and we will try to help you out.
+3. If you are still having problems after upgrading and authenticating send an email to [support@snyk.io](mailto:support@snyk.io) and we will help you out.

 ### Note: